 Our growth in recent years has been driven by strong product performance made possible through our global sourcing strategy.
-We have invested in people required to source our products from third-party manufacturers throughout the world, primarily in the Far East.
+We have hired additional people with experience in sourcing products from third-party manufacturers throughout the world, primarily in the Far East.
 Since launching our global sourcing initiative, we have experienced significant improvement in product quality, lower product costs and improvement in product margins.
 Our global sourcing network has also provided us with the opportunity to more competitively price our products and increase market share.
 Our expanded sourcing network has also enabled us to enter the mass channel in December 2000 with a successful launch of the Tykes brand at all Target stores.
 In 2001, our first full year in Target, we generated \$20.4 million of net sales and in 2002, we generated \$23.8 million in net sales, an increase of 16%.
-Additionally, during the second quarter of 2003, we shipped products under our new Child of Mine brand that will be sold in substantially all Wal-Mart stores in the United States beginning in August 2003.
+Additionally, during the second quarter of 2003, we shipped products under our new Child of Mine brand that are now being sold in substantially all Wal-Mart stores in the United States.